haniff97/sejuk-portal/README.md

 Module 1 (Admin order submission) — standard CRUD form over a single table.
 The Technician portal was also straightforward, simply listing assigned jobs and providing a form to complete them.

 **Which module was hardest?**
 The AI Operations Query module — specifically integrating function calling correctly with the `@google/genai` v2 SDK.
-The SDK's `generateContent` only accepts three top-level fields (`model`, `contents`, `config`), and all configuration — including `systemInstruction`, `tools`, and `toolConfig` — must be nested inside `config`.
+The SDK's `generateContent` only accepts three top-level fields (`model`, `contents`, `config`), and all configuration (`systemInstruction`, `tools`, and `toolConfig`) must be nested inside `config`.
 Passing them at the top level causes them to be silently ignored with no error thrown and no TypeScript warning, which made the bug extremely difficult to diagnose.
 The model appeared to work (no crash) but had no tools and ignored all instructions, responding from training data instead of querying the database.

 **What would you improve in a real production system?**
 As detailed in the section above, I would focus heavily on true authentication/authorization (Supabase Auth + RLS), automated messaging (WhatsApp Business API), and backend performance optimisations (materialized views for KPIs and caching) to ensure it scales beyond a prototype.